aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 Enable governance in Aiven for Apache Kafka® to establish a secure and compliant framework to manage your Aiven for Apache Kafka clusters efficiently.

+## Impact of enabling governance

+- **Existing topics**:
+  - The selected default group is assigned as the owner of all existing Apache Kafka resources.
+  - Ownership details for Apache Kafka resources are visible in the Apache Kafka topic catalog.
+  - Users from different groups can still claim ownership of individual resources.

+- **Topic creation workflow**:
+  - Direct topic creation is replaced by a structured request-and-approval process.
+  - All topics align with your organization's data management policies.

 ## Prerequisites

 - This is a [limited availability feature](/docs/platform/concepts/beta_services).
 To try